HaukeBartsch/MagickBox/code/documentation/docs/source/Classification.rst

     If a third argument is supplied the returned tag is assumed to have a vector value and the specific index from that array is used.
 The b-value for GE diffusion weighted images can be addressed this way as "tag" : [ "0x43", "0x1039", "0" ].

 Instead of just using regular expressions tag values can also be interpreted as floating point values.
 This is forced by the optional tag "operator".
-The following operator tests are available:
+The following operators are available:

     * "operator" : "=="
     Tests for equal value of the tag of the current DICOM file in the series and the value in the rule.